manekinekko/awesome-devcontainers/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Tutorials

+- [Use a Docker container as a development environment with Visual Studio Code](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/?WT.mc_id=devcloud-11496-cxa) - Get, create, and configure a container-based development environment with the Visual Studio Code Remote - Containers extension

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Videos

 - [GitHub Codespaces - A Game Changer](https://www.youtube.com/watch?v=B_gtLXvDQhE) - In this demo, Alvaro Videla makes the RabbitMQ tutorials "Codespaces ready" and ran them directly from the browser without the need to install RabbitMQ or Node.js.